-I have been working at EagleView (More than 5 years)
+I have been working at EagleView full-time (More than a year)

 Advice to Management

 I applied online.
-I interviewed at EagleView (Rochester, NY).
+I interviewed at EagleView (Seattle, WA) in May 2017.

 Let us know if we're missing any workplace or industry recognition –